Science-Bird/ScienceBirdTweaks/README.md

 - **Only Fix Vanilla Objects**: This is a setting to avoid any unwanted errors with attempting (or failing) to fix modded furniture items.
 >*Default: ON*

+- **Alternate Fix Logic (EXPERIMENTAL)**: If you end up having any unexpected issues with furniture while using this tweak, you can try this.
+It's not super thoroughly tested, but it should simplify the code a bit to reduce possible points of failure or incompatibilities with other mods.
+>*Default: OFF*

 ![FixedShipObjects](https://imgur.com/zgVE4My.png)

 ## Fixed Suit Rack